What Type of Insurance Does A Contractor Need?

 Insurance for all types of contractors is necessary to protect you and your business.
 A contractor, no matter what type, carries numerous liability risks.
-And whether your work is in the City of Chicago, or any other city or suburb of Illinois, contractors insurance will be a requirement by various municipalities, county, state or city ordinances and laws.
+And whether your work for a large city like Chicago, or any other city or suburb, contractors insurance will be a requirement by various municipalities, county, state or city ordinances and laws.

 Contractor Insurance Coverage Types